Local Capsule Hotel for NRC architecture & design office

 Download 1800 Pixels JPEG Image.

-Availability alert: Press releases for eeGee Stay: Reviving the Local Economy in languages including English.
+Access press releases crafted for eeGee Stay: Reviving the Local Economy in these languages: English.

-Our eeGee Stay: Reviving the Local Economy articles are prepped and available in these languages: English, Japanese, Russian, Spanish, Hindi, French, Portuguese, Turkish, Arabic (Standard), Indonesian, Korean, Chinese (Mandarin), Dutch, Italian and German, ready for your use.
+We provide articles ready for publication on eeGee Stay: Reviving the Local Economy, offered in several languages: English, Japanese, Russian, Spanish, Hindi, French, Portuguese, Turkish, Arabic (Standard), Indonesian, Korean, Chinese (Mandarin), Dutch, Italian and German.

 In Japan both old buildings standing vacant and the economic decline of local shopping arcades have become major social problems.
 This capsule hotel was designed to address both issues while embracing sustainable, socially responsible design principles.
 Rather than building from the ground up, the hotel was constructed in an existing vacant building in order to better utilize resources.
 Utilizing an extant building also ensured that the exterior design of the hotel would fit in with the surrounding businesses.
 Furthermore, renovating extant buildings is a more cost-effective strategy than constructing a new building.
 Savings from these cost-cutting measures are passed on to the end user in the form of lower prices, making the hotel more attractive to consumers (particularly the money-conscious youth demographic).
 Although shopping arcades were the main retail hubs in postwar Japan, recent redevelopment has pulled consumers away from the shopping arcades and into contained shopping malls.
 This hotel was designed with an eye towards minimalism in order to encourage visitors to patronize local shops, ultimately reviving the local economy and preserving the shopping arcade.